+#1.
 Fur becomes waterlogged.

 As a result, if your cat has been sopping wet then she’s experienced that feeling of being bogged down, making it frighteningly difficult to get out of the water.

-Water may be used as a deterrent.
+#2.
+Water may have been used as a deterrent.

 Some pet parents keep a spray bottle handy and would simply spray their cat with the water when the cat jumps on the table at dinnertime.
 So, some cats just associate water with something negative because they just don’t like being sprayed.

+#3.
 It just smells different.

 A cat’s nose is one of her most valuable assets.
 Some animal and veterinary experts assert that cats do not like tap water in the house, which is used for taking baths, because it contains foreign chemicals whereas water from rivers, lakes, and other sources is pure.

-Make it fun.
+#1.
+Make it fun

 You can make water less traumatic for your cat if you make it fun.
 Start introducing your cat to the water from the day she arrives home with you.

 Fortunately, you do not have to worry if your cat hates the water.
 She doesn’t need it to keep herself clean.
 Cats often religiously clean themselves with their tongues and their paws, which leaves them looking and smelling clean.